MiEnsslen/MiEnsslen/README.md

 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on ... well, I will write later on ab out that.
 - 📫 How to reach me ...
 - 😄 Pronouns: ... don't even know, what pronouns are.
+Ah, o.k., I prefer he etc.
 - ⚡ Fun fact: At the moment I don't know, how Github works, but I will find out.

 <!---